wal-yan/target-methylseq-qc/paper/paper.md

 Regardless of the usage mode of the pipeline, the final MultiQC report automatically collates the relevant reports from FastQC [@andrews_fastqc_2010], Bedtool and Picard tools in an HTML document, which could be shared with collaborators or added as supplementary material in publications.

 target-methylseq-qc is a portable pipeline compatible with multiple platforms, such as local laptop or workstation machines, high-performance computing environments and cloud infrastructure.
-Although target-methylseq-qc was originally created for calculating coverage in target sequencing as a follow-up step to the nf-core/methylseq pipeline, within the Airway Epithelium Respiratory Illnesses and Allergy (AERIAL) paediatric cohort study[@kicic-starcevich_airway_2023]; its versatility allows for extending its application to other sequencing panels from various next-generation methods.
+Although target-methylseq-qc was originally created for calculating coverage in target sequencing as a follow-up step to the nf-core/methylseq pipeline [@methylseq], within the Airway Epithelium Respiratory Illnesses and Allergy (AERIAL) paediatric cohort study [@kicic-starcevich_airway_2023]; its versatility allows for extending its application to other sequencing panels from various next-generation methods.

 # Design principles and capabilities